jinwook31/PetPlant/README.md

 ![](https://raw.githubusercontent.com/jinwook31/PetPlant/master/clustering%20result.PNG)

 ### Real-Time Classification
-For the real-time classifcation, we used Flask server to implement REST API.
+For the real-time classifcation, we used the Flask server to implement REST API.
+As we send the data from the feather board to application in data collection, we changed the ip address to the jetbot and send an json format data to the Flask server.

-run server.py to initate the server that receives data from the sensor.
+You could run the server by  <pre> python3 server.py <code> to initate the server that receives data from the sensor and make it as an time-domain scaled window.
+It classify the status with the KNN model generated previously(shake_classification.pkl) and provide and interaction with manipulating servo moter and LED.

 ### Interaction
 Bark to LED, tail shaking to servo movement